About Education Unlimited

 Léo & Faye consider it a privilege to minister to those who have a sincere desire to honour God as they "train their children in the way that they should go”.

-Gene and Ila have been married for 26 years.
-On an acreage near Carstairs, they raised four children, Brenna, Abra, Jared, and Mae, as well as many farm critters.
-Gene and Ila home educated their family from the beginning with a traditional, unschooled philosophy, seeking to raise Godly children.
-With a heart for marriage and family, realizing it to be the foundation of all, they encourage and inspire parents to run the race toward the goal of seeing the Messiah's completed work in their children.
+Gene and Ila have been married for 32 years.
+On an acreage near Carstairs, they raised four children, Brenna, Abra, Jared and Mae and many farm critters.
+Gene and Ila have home educated their family from the beginning with a traditional, unschooled philosophy, seeking to raise Godly children.
+All 4 of their children have entered post-secondary without high school accreditation or a diploma.
+With a heart for marriage and family, realizing it to be the foundation of all, they encourage and inspire parents to run the race toward the goal of seeing God's work completed in their children.

 Nadia was born and raised in Moscow, Russia where she graduated with a Masters in Education, Honours Diploma, in 1997, with minors in psychology and visual arts.
 Nadia worked in Russia, Israel and the United States before settling in Edmonton, Canada in 2001 and has been facilitating in Alberta since 2010.